 Restart Smart: If you have had to take time off from one or all types of exercise, know that you probably lost fitness.
 Restart smart by doing a very low level and duration of exercise during the first week back to ‘test the waters’ and see how much you lost.
 Listen to your body and use that same 10% rule for progressing back to your previous levels.

 Exercise is one of the treatments for asthma that reduces the frequency of symptoms and improves function in daily life and thus quality of life.
 The key is knowing how to use exercise so it does not cause asthma symptoms and does not cause injury.
 Use a growth mindset as you chose the right balance of the three types of exercise, listening to and trusting your body to adjust as needed so exercise leaves you feeling better.
 This way exercise can improve your function, support making it a lasting habit, and keep you out of the downward spiral of inactivity so you can enjoy more of life with less likelihood that asthma will get in the way.

 *Important Note: This article provides general information about exercising with asthma.
 The specifics about how much is enough and the timing of exercise when you have asthma is very individual.
 Exercising WELL is the way to have a clinical exercise physiologist as part of your asthma care team.
-Along with your health care providers, I can help you decide the way to use exercise to help with asthma control.
-Click the button below to learn more about Exercising WELL health, wellness and exercise coaching.
-Schedule a free consultation to discuss how coaching can help you exercise well with asthma.
+Along with your healthcare providers, I can help you decide the way to use exercise to help with asthma control.
+Click the button below to learn more about Exercising WELL memberships.
+Schedule a free call with me to answer your specific questions about exercising well with asthma.

 Panagiotou M, Koulouris NG, Rovina N. Physical Activity: A Missing Link in Asthma Care.
 J Clin Med.
 2020;9(3):706.
 Published 2020 Mar 5.